Back to Blog

-Best Practices for Preparing for a Building Inspection in NYC
+Preparing for a Building Inspection in NYC

 Understand the Scope and Type of Inspection

-The first step in preparing for a building inspection is understanding the type of inspection being conducted and its specific requirements.
-NYC building inspections fall into several categories, including routine maintenance checks, inspections for construction permits, and special inspections mandated by the Department of Buildings (DOB).
+The first step is understanding the type of inspection and its specific requirements.
+NYC building inspections fall into several categories:

 Each type has different standards and focus areas.

-For example, a construction-related inspection will focus on compliance with approved plans and NYC Building Code requirements, while a maintenance inspection might assess the functionality of key systems such as elevators, plumbing, and fire safety equipment.
-By identifying the scope of the inspection, you can tailor your preparation to address the specific areas that will be reviewed.
+A construction-related inspection focuses on compliance with approved plans and NYC Building Code requirements.
+A maintenance inspection might assess key systems such as elevators, plumbing, and fire safety equipment.

 Review Relevant Building Codes and Regulations